 BIRDWATCHING DURING THE COVID-19 PANDEMIC IN CALIFORNIA

-The current global pandemic reminds me of an early birdwatching experience at Spurn Point Bird Observatory in Yorkshire, England where I visited for several days during October 1962.
-There were no communications with the outside world, and on the day I left the Observatory, I discovered that the newscasters were reporting the settlement of the Cuban Missile crisis.
-The USSR had decided to withdraw its missiles from Cuba in return for President Kennedy promising never to invade Cuba.
-The possibility of nuclear war and global annihilation had come and gone while I remained totally ignorant of the danger, thanks to my hobby of birdwatching.
-Like the COVID-19 pandemic, the crisis had the potential to alter the world and change society.
+The current global pandemic reminds me of my birdwatching experience at Spurn Point Bird Observatory in Yorkshire, England during October 1962.
+I stayed there for several days while there was no communication with the outside world.
+On the day I left the Observatory, I discovered that the world had just passed through the Cuban Missile crisis.
+The USSR had decided to withdraw its missiles and President Kennedy had promised not to invade the country.
+The possibility of nuclear war and global annihilation had come and gone while I was busy doing something else.
+I would love to treat COVID-19 in the same way.

 However, I must admit that the pandemic has helped me with my present-day birdwatching and has allowed me to devote more time to my favorite hobby.
 It is not necessary to socially distance from birds, the mask is not essential, I escape the house, and hands washing no longer seems important.
 I enjoy the reduction in stress, the fresh air, the walking for exercise, and staring through binoculars looking for my next new species of the day .
 When COVID-19 arrived in March 2020, I had just returned from Costa Rica where I had spotted nearly 100 species of bird in10 days (including the rare and secretive quetzal – see the image).
 I have put to good use these same skills here in California.